grondak/noticeavoid/README.md

-# noticeavoid
+# Notice Avoid
 An Atari 2600 game to help people understand social anxiety

 # Ever want to help on a real 2600 game?
-Well I have wanted to make a game for the 2600 for a very long time.
+I have wanted to make a game for the 2600 for a very long time.
 I finally found the right idea.
-NoticeAvoid is a game that lets you take a Gemba Walk in the shoes of someone with social anxiety.
+Notice Avoid is a game that lets you take a Gemba Walk in the shoes of someone with social anxiety.

 ## Gameplay